 - Deborah M. Fournier, Ph.D., M.S., Assistant Provost for Institutional Research and Evaluation, Director BU-CTSI Evaluation, Boston University School of Medicine

-- Sarah Hokanson, Ph.D., Director, Professional Development & Postdoctoral Affairs, Boston University
+- Sarah Hokanson, Ph.D., Assistant Provost, Professional Development & Postdoctoral Affairs, Boston University

 - Farrah A. Belizaire, M.S., Manager of Diversity and Inclusion, Boston University School of Medicine